ricscar2570/portfolio/myDataExplored/README.md

     Add the MongoDB connection URI to Heroku's environment variables.
     Deploy via the Heroku dashboard or CLI.

+# Learning Objectives for MyData Explored Project

+## General Goals
+- Understand the architecture and components of a full-stack interactive dashboard.
+- Learn how to preprocess and analyze data for dynamic visualizations.
+- Develop skills to integrate Python-based data analysis with a Node.js backend.
+- Deploy a scalable, containerized application using Docker and cloud platforms.

+## Frontend Goals
+1. Learn how to use **React.js** to build interactive and modular UI components.
+2. Explore **D3.js** and **Plotly.js** for creating responsive and interactive data visualizations.
+3. Understand the structure and purpose of a single-page application (SPA) in a data analytics context.

+## Backend Goals
+1. Gain proficiency in using **Node.js** and **Express.js** for building RESTful APIs.
+2. Learn how to manage data storage and retrieval with **MongoDB**.
+3. Understand how to handle environment variables securely in backend development.

+## Data Analysis Goals
+1. Master **data preprocessing** techniques using Python libraries like **Pandas** and **NumPy**.
+2. Learn how to clean, transform, and structure raw datasets for MongoDB storage.
+3. Understand the integration of Python scripts with a backend server for data ingestion.

+## Deployment Goals
+1. Learn how to containerize an application using **Docker**.
+2. Understand **Docker Compose** for managing multi-service applications.
+3. Gain hands-on experience deploying applications on **Heroku** or similar cloud platforms.

+## Collaborative Development Goals
+1. Learn how to use **GitHub** for version control and collaborative development.
+2. Understand branching strategies and the pull request workflow for contributing to open-source projects.
+3. Write clear and comprehensive documentation for project setup and usage.

+## Advanced Features Goals
+1. Explore real-time data processing techniques for live dashboards.
+2. Learn how to enhance user experience by adding customizable filters and views.
+3. Experiment with adding machine learning insights or advanced analytics as future enhancements.

 Contributing

 We welcome contributions to enhance functionality, add visualizations, or improve data processing.
 Please follow these steps: